AaronReynoldsUK/PJSIP-PJSUA2-CSharp/build-it-yourself.md

 We'll be harnessing the power and simplicity of the PJSUA2 project within this.

-It uses the latest Windows 10 SDK version (10.0.17763.0) but you could build it against earliest or later versions.
+It uses the latest Windows 10 SDK version (10.0.17763.0) but you could build it against earlier or later versions.

 The build machine was running Visual Studio (Community) 2017 with:
 - .NET desktop development